chen3feng/stl4go/README.md

       This is currently the fastest skip list I tested in GitHub, see [skiplist-survey](https://github.com/chen3feng/skiplist-survey) for performance comparison
 - [x] `Stack`, is a FILO container based on Slice implementation
 - [x] `Queue` is a bidirectional FIFO queue, implemented based on linked list.
+- [x] `PriorityQuque` is a priority queue based on heap.
+Much easier to use and faster than [container/heap](https://pkg.go.dev/container/heap).

 Different containers support different methods.
 The following are the methods supported by all containers: